Extending the Predictive Power of Perturbative QCD Using the Principle of Maximum Conformality and Bayesian Analysis: The Bayesian-based approach

 In this section we will show how one can apply a Bayesian-based approach in order to give a realistic estimate of the size of the unknown higher order pQCD contributions to predictions for physical observables.
-We shall show that by using the PMC conformal series, in combination with the Bayesian analysis of probability distributions, one can consistently achieve a high degree of reliability estimate for the unknown higher order terms.
+We shall show that by using the PMC conformal series, in combination with the Bayesian analysis of probability distributions, one can consistently achieve a high degree of reliability estimate for the UHO-terms.
 Thus the predictive power of pQCD can be greatly improved.

-We will explain the Bayesian approach by applying it to the series of a perturbatively calculable physical observable ($\rho$).
-If the perturbative approximant starts at order $\mathcal{O}(\alpha_s^l)$ and stops at the $k_{\rm th}$ order $\mathcal{O}(\alpha_s^k)$, one has
+We will explain the Bayesian-based approach by applying it to the series of a perturbatively calculable physical observable ($\rho$).
+If the perturbative approximant of the physical observable starts at order $\mathcal{O}(\alpha_s^l)$ and stops at the $k_{\rm th}$ order $\mathcal{O}(\alpha_s^k)$, one has

+which represents the partial sum consisting of the first several terms in the perturbative expansion. $c_i$ are the coefficients of the perturbative expansion.

+For conventional pQCD series, the limit, $k\to \infty$, does not exist, as perturbative expansions are divergent \cite{Dyson:1952tj, tHooft:1977xjm}.
+The typical divergent contributions are renormalons (see e.g. Ref.\cite{Beneke:1998ui}).
+The divergent nature of the pQCD series is related to the fact that $\rho$ is a non-analytic function of the coupling $\alpha_s$ in $\alpha_s=0$.
+The conventional pQCD series are believed to be asymptotic expansions of the physical observable.

+The asymptotic nature of the divergent perturbative expansion implies that up to some order $N$ adding terms to the expansion improves the accuracy of the prediction, but beyond $N$ the divergent contributions to the series dominate and the sum explodes.
+The truncated expansion at order $N$ gives the optimally accurate approximation available for the observable ($\rho$), and represents the {\it optimal truncation} of the asymptotic series.

-The limit $k\to \infty$, corresponds to the exact value of the observable.
-For clarity, we will give a brief introduction on how to apply the Bayesian approach to a fixed-order pQCD series, and estimate the size of its unknown higher orders in terms of the properties of a probability distribution.
-Other applications of the Bayesian method can be found in Refs.\cite{Cacciari:2011ze}.
+With these statements, following we will give a brief introduction on how to apply the Bayesian-based approach to a fixed-order pQCD series, and estimate the size of its unknown higher orders in terms of the properties of a probability distribution.
+Other applications and developments of the Bayesian-based method can be found in Refs.\cite{Cacciari:2011ze, Bagnaschi:2014wea, Bonvini:2020xeo, Duhr:2021mfd}.